Painful intelligence: What AI can tell us about human suffering: Gradient optimization vs. evolution

-Fitness is, of course, maximized, while errors in AI are minimized.
-However, this difference is completely insignificant on the level of the optimization algorithms, since maximization of a function is the same as minimizing the negative of that function.
-Thus, evolution can equally well be seen as minimization of the negative fitness.
 In general, such a function to the optimized---whether minimized or maximized---is called an ``objective function''.
-The objective function does not necessarily have to be any kind of a measure of an error, although in AI, it often is. {objective function!based on errors|see{error}} Note that the objective function is different from the function from the input to the output that the neural network is computing, as described above.
-The objective function is what enables the system to learn the best possible input-output function, so it works on a completely different level.
+The objective function does not necessarily have to be any kind of a measure of an error, although in AI, it often is. {objective function!based on errors|see{error}} Note that the objective function is completely different from the function from the input to the output that the neural network is computing, which was described earlier.
+The objective function is what enables the system to learn the best possible input-output function, so it works on a different level.

-Evolution works in a very different way than stochastic gradient descent.
-But it is actually possible to mimick evolution in AI and use what is called evolution strategies, evolutionary algorithms, or genetic algorithms.
-These are iterative algorithms which are sometimes quite competitive with gradient methods.
+Optimization in evolution works, of course, in a rather different way than stochastic gradient descent.
+But it is actually possible to mimic evolution in AI and use what is called evolution strategies, evolutionary algorithms, or genetic algorithms.
+These are iterative algorithms that are sometimes quite competitive with gradient methods.
 They can optimize any function, which does not need to have anything to do with biological fitness.
 For example, we can learn the weights in a neural network by such methods.
 The idea is to optimize the given error function by having a ``population'' of points in the weight space, which is like a population of individual organisms in evolution.